 The Company concluded that the Cell Line License Agreement represented an asset acquisition of IPR&D with no alternative future use.
 The Cell Line License Agreement did not qualify as a business combination because substantially all of the fair value of the assets acquired was concentrated in a single asset.
-The Company did not recognize any IPR&D expense under the Cell Line License Agreement during the three and nine months ended September 30, 2024.
-The Company recognized \$0 and \$0.6 million of IPR&D expense under the Cell Line License Agreement during the three and nine months ended September 30, 2023, respectively.
+The Company did not recognize any IPR&D expense under the Cell Line License Agreement during the three months ended March 31, 2024.
+The Company recognized \$0.4 million of IPR&D expense under the Cell Line License Agreement during the three months ended March 31, 2023.

-8. Population Health Partners, L.P.
+7. Population Health Partners, L.P.

 In November 2022 (the "PHP Effective Date"), the Company entered into a Master Services Agreement with Population Health Partners, L.P. ("PHP"), pursuant to which PHP agreed to provide services and create deliverables for the Company as agreed between the Company and PHP and set forth in one or more work orders under such agreement (the "PHP MSA").
 The term of the PHP MSA commenced on the PHP Effective Date for an initial term of one year.
-The PHP MSA renewed for subsequent periods, until terminated in accordance with its terms.
-The PHP MSA was terminated effective in July 2024.
+The PHP MSA renews for subsequent periods, until terminated in accordance with its terms.
 On the PHP Effective Date, the Company and PHP entered into the first work order under the PHP MSA (the "PHP Work Order"), pursuant to which PHP agreed to advise and counsel the Company regarding clinical development and regulatory matters with respect to the Company's product candidates.
 The PHP Work Order was effective for six months from the PHP Effective Date and terminated in accordance with its terms in May 2023.
-The PHP MSA contained customary confidentiality provisions and representations and warranties of the parties, as well as mutual non-solicitation of certain employees during the term of the PHP MSA and for a period of one year thereafter.
+The PHP MSA contains customary confidentiality provisions and representations and warranties of the parties, as well as mutual non-solicitation of certain employees during the term of the PHP MSA and for a period of one year thereafter.